janthomas89/jtstream/README.md

-jtstream
+jtstream (MIT)
 ========

-HTTP streaming library in facebooks BigPipe fashion
+HTTP streaming library in facebooks BigPipe fashion.

+Visit the documentation for more details.